 Germany says human rights situation in Libya 'catastrophic'

-German Chancellor Angela Merkel delivers a speech at a local meeting of her Christian Democrats, CDU, in Grimmen, northern Germany, Saturday, Jan.
+Merkel said there's no solution yet to the problem of how to fairly ... .
+German Chancellor Angela Merkel attends a local meeting of her Christian Democrats, CDU, in Grimmen, northern Germany, Saturday, Jan.
 28, 2017.
-Merkel said there's no solution yet to the problem of how to fairly share the burden of migration among European Union member states.

 Discussions